DS12/scala-class/slides/lecture4a.md

 ---

-This makes `Either` incovenient to use as a monad, especially as the convention in most functional languages is that the left side represents errors.
+This makes `Either` inconvenient to use as a monad, especially as the convention in most functional languages is that the left side represents errors.

 `Xor` complies with convention and thus supports `map` and `flatMap` directly: